 If you want to, you can also manually set up the necessary services and APIs

 changes you need to make later in this document, but to set up the Google services

 you need manually, see Enabling Google services and service accounts.

-Before you can create a cluster using Anthos clusters on bare metal, ensure that you:
+Before you can create a cluster using GKE on Bare Metal, ensure that you: